cananeadouglas/cananeadouglas/README.md

 - 🌱 I’m currently learning about DevOps.
 - 👯 I'm looking to collaborate "challenger DevOps Junior".
-- 🤔 I'm studying and developing Python projects.
+- 🤔 I'm studying and developing Python Flask, FastAPI, Django ...
 - 📫 How to reach me: Link to my Instagram and Linkedln.
 - 😄 I play basketball, program(code), read books and listen to podcasts. 😍